macccorehenni/ten-stories/Main Story/College of the Unheard Chapter Two.md

 ---

 “Sorry, Miss Headmaster, but without a mount?
 I’m not sure about it.”
-Anna stood with Ildren, her hands on her hips.
+Anna stood with Ilven, her hands on her hips.
 A dragonspire resonant, Eukaryia, the leader of the newly formed faction, the Outcasts, spoke soflty, as Anna did.

 “We have two members of our team in danger.”
 Anna looked over at Iris, who was hard at work resisting wielding her sound amplification to drive the point home.